akyriako/otc-docs/doc/source/caf/plan/organization-and-capability-assurance.rst

    traffic, and run external data asset monetization operations to promote trusted data circulation.

-Depending on the organization's needs, the cloud service team and data team can be deployed together or separately.
-In the government sector, for example, the cloud service team and the data team can work together.
+Depending on the organization's needs, the cloud Service team and Data team can be deployed together or separately.
+In the government sector, for example, the cloud Service team and the Data team can work together.
 In some enterprises, however, the cloud service team and the data team have to work separately.